marcin-chwedczuk/_blog/_posts/2019-09-18-doubles-and-unit-testing.md

 {% endhighlight %}

 Unit testing frameworks often do not help here much.
-For example the following test (ScalaTest):
+For example the following test:
 {% highlight scala %}
 "how to check that a value is NaN?" in {
     val nan = Double.NaN;